Maine Paralegal Career Guide

 Projected Job Growth

-As firms and corporations seek to minimize the cost of legal services, the number of paralegal and legal assistant positions are expected to increase.
+In May 2017, the Bureau of Labor Statistics reported 1,280 paralegals and legal assistants working in Maine.2 As firms and corporations seek to minimize the cost of legal services, the number of paralegal and legal assistant positions are expected to increase.
 The tasks allotted to legal support staff are also expected to expand as the profession adopts a more substantial role in the legal field.
-In May 2014, the US Bureau of Labor Statistics projected 17% employment growth for paralegals and legal assistants nationwide from 2012 to 2022.2 This projection compares favorably with the average employment growth projections across all US occupations and with the average employment growth projections across all other legal occupations at 11% for the same time period.2 The expansion of paralegal jobs in Maine is also expected to be positive, if more moderate, with a prediction of 9.4% growth in the occupation from 2012 to 2022.1 This prediction is based on an anticipated 11 annual openings due to growth in addition to 19 annual openings for replacements.1
+Accordingly, the Bureau of Labor Statistics projects 15% employment growth for paralegals and legal assistants nationwide from 2016 to 2026.3 The expansion of paralegal jobs in Maine is also expected to be positive, if more moderate, with a prediction of 11.6% growth in the occupation during the same timeframe.3 An average of 140 annual openings for paralegals is expected in the state through 2026.1

 Maine Paralegal Salary Outlook

-In May 2012 the US Bureau of Labor Statistics reported 1,010 paralegals and legal assistants working in Maine.3 The average paralegal salary in Maine was reported at $44,450.3 Though this is below the national average salary for paralegals at $48,350, this may be due to the lower cost of living in some areas of the state.4 Additionally, the average paralegal salary in Maine tends to be higher in urban areas; for example, Portland-area paralegals earn an average of $47,180.4 Overall, positive trends for paralegals indicate a favorable hiring environment with prospects for more competitive salaries.
+The average paralegal salary in Maine was reported at $48,110 in 2017.2 Though this is below the national average salary for paralegals at $53,910, this may be due to the lower cost of living in some areas of the state.2 Additionally, the average paralegal salary in Maine tends to be higher in urban areas; for example, Portland-area paralegals earn an average of $50,760.4 Overall, positive trends for paralegals indicate a favorable hiring environment with prospects for more competitive salaries.